Alexx147896/Personal-Trainer/README.md

 # **📔 About This Project:**

-Personal website for Rudy Salcedo, american personal traier.
+Website for Rudy Salcedo, a personal trainer.

 <br />